Daveyr/academic-kickstart/content/home/experience.md

   location = "Wellington, New Zealand" date_start = "2013-04-01"
   date_end = "2013-09-27"
-  description = """I worked as a petroleum exploration geophysicist for a short period before the office closed down."""
+  description = """I worked as a petroleum exploration geophysicist, helping to establish a new office in a new country for the company."""

   [[experience]]
   title = "Geophysicist"